opencaesar/opencaesar.github.io/_posts/2023-2-1-OML-v2-Proposal.md

 ## Summary

-The openCAESAR team is currently planning on a major revision (v2) of OML that will include:
+The openCAESAR team is currently planning a major revision (v2) of OML that will feature:

 #### Syntax Simplifications